-- Abolishes the death penalty in Ohio. - Requires a trial court that sentenced an offender to death prior to the effective date of the bill to conduct a hearing to resentence the offender and to sentence the offender to life imprisonment without parole. - Requires, generally, a person who is convicted of or pleads guilty to aggravated murder to be sentenced to one of three options: - --Life imprisonment with parole eligibility after serving 20 full years of imprisonment; - --Life imprisonment with parole eligibility after serving 30 full years of imprisonment; - --Life imprisonment without parole. - Requires a person who is convicted of or pleads guilty to aggravated murder of a victim less than 13 years of age and who also is convicted of or pleads guilty to a sexual motivation specification to be sentenced to an indefinite prison term of 30 years to life. - Requires a person who is convicted of or pleads guilty to aggravated murder and also is convicted of or pleads guilty to a sexual motivation specification and a sexually violent predator specification to be sentenced to a term of life imprisonment without parole.
+- Abolishes the death penalty in Ohio, except as to offenders sentenced to death before the bill's effective date. - Requires, generally, a person who is convicted of or pleads guilty to aggravated murder to be sentenced to one of three options: - --Life imprisonment with parole eligibility after serving 20 full years of imprisonment; - --Life imprisonment with parole eligibility after serving 30 full years of imprisonment; - --Life imprisonment without parole. - Requires a person who is convicted of or pleads guilty to aggravated murder of a victim less than 13 years of age and who also is convicted of or pleads guilty to a sexual motivation specification to be sentenced to an indefinite prison term of 30 years to life. - Requires a person who is convicted of or pleads guilty to aggravated murder and also is convicted of or pleads guilty to a sexual motivation specification and a sexually violent predator specification to be sentenced to a term of life imprisonment without parole. - Specifies that an offender whose sentence of death was set aside, nullified, or vacated but who was not resentenced as of the effective date of the bill must be resentenced in accordance with the law as it existed immediately before the effective date of the bill.